Bad attitudes, frustration, no focus or concentration in your homeschool? I’m excited to share my love for essential oils for homeschooling.

 Then there’s my 5th grader, she is all over the place, unfocused, chatty and a negative Nancy.
 Her mood is pretty melodramatic and she loves the peppermint oil for a boost.

-The Essential Oils I use Topically for Homeschooling
+The Essential Oils that I use Topically for Homeschooling

 I used to just put a dab here or there on my kiddos not really taking it seriously.
 But after purchasing a new kid’s line of essential oils a few months ago I’ve stepped up my game a bit.